EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==
+= 1.4.56 =
+* Fixed issue with button positioning on th ceckout page
+* Enchanced support of WPML multicurrency

 = 1.4.53 =
 * Fixed known issue with Delivery taxation desiplaying in the WooCommerce admin Dashboard